Leakage and Interpretability in Concept-Based Models: Behaviour of CBMs at high

 \section{Behaviour of CBMs at high $\lambda$}

-In soft and logit CBMs leakage is minimal for values of $\lambda > \lambda_{min}$, where $\lambda_{min}$ is specific of the considered model class (Figure \ref{figure_soft_vs_logit_high_lambda}).
-As one further increases $\lambda$, leakage scores remain essentially constant.
-At significantly higher $\lambda \gtrsim \lambda_{max}$ concept supervision may however become too strong, at the expense of task learning.
+In soft and logit CBMs leakage is minimal for values of $\lambda > \lambda_{min}$, where $\lambda_{min}$ is specific to the considered model class (Figure \ref{figure_soft_vs_logit_high_lambda}).
+As $\lambda$ is increased leakage scores remain essentially constant to start.
+However, at higher values of $\lambda \gtrsim \lambda_{max}$ concept supervision may become too strong, at the expense of task learning.
 In such cases, \begin{enumerate} \item task performance may experience a drop.
-For instance, models trained on TabularToy(0.25) reach a task accuracy above 90\% in only 3 out of 5 folds for each $\lambda = 10, 20, 50$; \item leakage may raise again well above the minimal value.
-The soft models trained on 3dshapes(0) are a compelling example of this. \end{enumerate} Finally, note that the minimal attainable leakage in logit CBMs is higher than in soft CBMs on a given dataset.
+For instance, models trained on TabularToy(0.25) reach a task accuracy above 90\% in only 3 out of 5 folds for each $\lambda = 10, 20, 50$; \item leakage may raise again, to well above the minimal value.
+The soft models trained on 3dshapes(0) in Figure \ref{figure_soft_vs_logit_high_lambda} are a compelling example of this. \end{enumerate} Finally, note that the minimal attainable leakage in logit CBMs is higher than in soft CBMs for any given dataset and choice of $\lambda$, in line with the expectations.